harvard-acc/smaug/docs/source/build_python_model.rst

 Likewise, we create two weight tensors that will be used by a convolution operator and a matrix multiply operator, respectively.

-A :func:`smaug.data_op` is required for any tensor that is not the output of another operator, which simply creates a reference tensor to its input data.
+A :func:`smaug.data_op`, which simply forwards an input tensor to its output, is required for any tensor that is not the output of another operator.
 Here, :code:`act` is a reference to code:`input_tensor`.
 Then, :code:`act` is fed to a convolution operator that also takes :code:`conv_weights` as its filter input.
 With more details provided in :func:`smaug.nn.convolution`, it computes a 3D convolution given the 4D input and filter tensors, and we use 1x1